VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 Developers were telling details of implementation: "We need integrate with Google to provide google sign".
 PO created new stories for the discovered details.

+#### 2 weeks of development

+After 2 weeks of work we got at least some historical data.
+Trends predicted release on May 4.

+{% include image.html src="story-counting-2-weeks" alt="commutative flow for week 6" %}

 #### 6 weeks of development

-After 6 weeks of work we got at least some historical data.
+After 6 weeks of work release date came closer.
 Trends predicted release on Match 22.

 {% include image.html src="story-counting-diagram-explanation-due-date" alt="commutative flow for week 6" %}